-in three equal installments. (the "3-Year PSUs"). (the "5-Year PSUs").
+ANNUAL RSUs ANNUAL 3-YEAR PSUs ANNUAL 5-YEAR PSUs Annual grant of RSUs to our NEOs (other than our CEO and President/COO) that service-vest in three equal Annual grant of PSUs which cover a cumulative three-year performance period (the "3-Year PSUs").
+Annual grant of PSUs which cover a cumulative five-year performance period (the "5-Year PSUs"). installments.
 Our CEO and President/COO were not granted any RSUs in 2020 and 2021 and received all of their LTIP awards in the form of PSUs.
-The 3-Year PSUs are subject to vest between 0% and 300% based on the achievement of an absolute total shareholder return compound annual ANNUAL RSUS ANNUAL 3-YEAR PSUs ANNUAL 5-YEAR PSUs any RSUs in 2020 and 2021 and received all of their LTIP awards in the form of PSUs. between 0% and 300% based on the achievement of an absolute total shareholder return compound annual performance metric. between 0% and 200% based on the our CEO and President/COO) that service-vest cumulative three-year performance period cumulative five-year performance period metric. any RSUs in 2020 and 2021 and received all of between 0% and 300% based on the achievement of an absolute total shareholder return compound annual growth rate ("TSR CAGR") performance The 5-Year PSUs are subject to vest between 0% and 200% based on the achievement of an absolute TSR CAGR performance metric.
+The 3-Year PSUs are subject to vest between 0% and 300% based on the achievement of an absolute total shareholder return compound annual growth rate ("TSR CAGR") performance metric.
+The 5-Year PSUs are subject to vest between 0% and 200% based on the achievement of an absolute TSR CAGR performance metric.